Discover Cape Town's Vibrant Art Galleries

 Key Takeaways

-• ✓ Cape Town is a global hub for contemporary African art.
+• ✓ The city is a global hub for contemporary African art, attracting international collectors and artists.

 How It Works